dmbarbour/wikilon/docs/AboutABC.md

 TODO!
 This seems like a rather involved decision.

+I would like to support inference for:

+* fixpoint types `μX.[...
+X ...]`
+* polymorphic labeled sums
+* polymorphic labeled prods
+* existential types
+...

+I also need a simple language for type description - itself a labeled sum.

 ### Macro Evaluation

 Many useful programming styles are difficult to statically typecheck.
 Consider: